Published on May 1, 2025 5 min read

 • Choose a pivot element.

-• Recursively sort both partitions.
+• Recursively sort both sides.

 • Combine the results.